paulfioravanti/toy_robot/README.md

 To enable functionality in the [Extensions](https://github.com/paulfioravanti/toy_robot#extensions), pass in the `-e` flag:

-Command line:
+Input commands manually on command line:

     $ bin/toy_robot -e

-From a file:
+Run commands from a file:

     $ bin/toy_robot -e -f [filename]